 - The general manager is ineligible to serve;

-- Employee-owners who have been terminated for just cause within the five year period prior to the date of the election are ineligible to hold seats on the board.
+- Employee-owners, who have been terminated for just cause within the five-year period prior to the date of the election, or during their service as a director, are ineligible to hold seats on the board.

 - Once two employee-directors are seated, any other director must resign before accepting employment with Bloomingfoods.

 4.3 Terms and Elections.
 Elections shall occur annually, in a manner prescribed by the Board.

 Candidates must submit a board candidacy application to be reviewed by the Board.
 The Board will recommend a slate of candidates according to the perceived needs of the board.
 Applicants who are not recommended but who still desire to run for election may do so by filing a petition that includes the names of at least 70 Cooperative owner-members who have been owner-members for at least 60 days.
 The deadline for filing petitions is 45 days before the voting begins.